Skip to main content

 Absent a showing of prejudice, delay alone is not a basis for denial of leave to amend.
 Higgins v.
 Del Faro (1981) 123 Cal.App.3d 558, 563. “(I)t is irrelevant that new legal theories are introduced as long as the proposed amendments relate to the same general set of facts.”
 Kittredge Sports Co. v.
 Superior Court (1989) 213 Cal.App.3d 1045, 1048 [internal citations omitted].

-It is within the Court’s discretion to deny leave to amend where the amendment has been pursued in a dilatory manner, and that delay has prejudiced other parties.
+It is within the court’s discretion to deny leave to amend where the amendment has been pursued in a dilatory manner, and that delay has prejudiced other parties.
 Prejudice exists where the amendment would result in the delay of trial, where there has been a critical loss of evidence, where amendment would add substantially to the costs of preparation, or where it would substantially increase the burdens of discovery.
 Magpali v.
 Farmers Group, Inc. (1996) 48 Cal.App.4th 471, 486-488; see P & D Consultants, Inc. v.
 City of Carlsbad (2010) 190 Cal.App.4th 1332, 1345; Fisher v.
 Larsen (1982) 138 Cal.App.3d 627, 649.

 Great liberality applies to amendment unless the amendment raises new and substantially different issues from those already pleaded.
 McMillin v.
-Eare (2021) 70 Cal.App.5th 893, 910.
+Eare, supra, 70 Cal.App.5th at 1379.
 In exercising its discretion over amendment, the court will consider whether there is a reasonable excuse for the delay, whether the change relates to facts or legal theories, and whether the opposing party will be prejudiced by the amendment.
 Duchrow v.
 Forrest (2013) 215 Cal.App.4th 1359, 1378.
 The underlying merits of the proposed cause of action amendments are not relevant to determining whether amendment is appropriate, as long as they relate to the same general set of facts, as the amended pleadings may be attacked by demurrer, motion for judgment on the pleadings, or other similar proceedings.
 Kittredge Sports Co. v.
 Superior Court (1989) 213 Cal.App.3d 1045, 1048.
 Denying leave to amend due to failure to sufficiently plead a cause of action would be most appropriate where the defect cannot be cured by further amendment.
 California Casualty Gen. Ins.
 Co. v.
 Superior Court (1985) 173 Cal.App.3d 274, 280–281; disapproved of on different grounds by Kransco v.
 American Empire Surplus Lines Ins.
 Co.
 (2000) 23 Cal.4th 390.
 The exception would lie where a plaintiff makes contradictory pleadings.
 “As a general rule a party will not be allowed to file an amendment contradicting an admission made in his original pleadings.
 If it be proper in any case, it must be upon very satisfactory evidence that the party has been deceived or misled, or that his pleading was put in under a clear mistake as to the facts.”
 Brown v.
 Aguilar (1927) 202 Cal.
 143, 149.

 III.
 Analysis